 All snakes possess teeth that can be used in defensive bites.
-Most snakes rely on camouflage to avoid being seen, others coil up in a tight ball with the head in the middle, some rattle the tail, and a few rub their scales together to produce a rasping “leave me alone” sound, but almost all will flee if given even the slightest opportunity.
+However, most snakes rely on camouflage to avoid being seen altogether.
+Still, others coil up in a tight ball with the head in the middle, some rattle the tail, and a few rub their scales together to produce a rasping “leave me alone” sound, but almost all will flee if given even the slightest opportunity.

 Types of Non-Venomous Snakes

 Most of the world’s snakes are what are referred to as clinically non-venomous.
 This means they do not produce a toxin that is clinically significant to people.
-However, many harmless-to-humans snakes, like Hognose snakes, Garter snakes and Rat snakes for example, do produce toxins that are scientifically or technically venomous.
+However, many harmless-to-humans snakes, like Hognose snakes, Garter snakes, and Rat snakes for example, do produce toxins that have toxic effects on their prey.